Formal charges filed against man accused of killing Arvada police officer

 Vakoff, 27, who aspired to be a SWAT officer and was a seven-year Air Force veteran, was killed responding to a family disturbance at around 1:40 am two Sundays ago in the 6700th block of 51st Avenue in Arvada.

-Services for Vakoff, 27, were held at the Flatirons Community Church in Lafayette Friday.
+Services for Vakoff were held at the Flatirons Community Church in Lafayette Friday.
 During the service, Arvada Police Chief Link Strate said that the three-year veteran died when he placed himself between the shooter and men, women and children.

 One neighbor told The Denver Gazette that he saw a second officer apply CPR after Vakoff was shot, but that he wasn't responding.

-"People were fighting in the screaming and there was fighting in the street," neighbor Angelique Hernandez told The Gazette.
+"People were fighting in the screaming and there was fighting in the street," neighbor Angelique Hernandez said.

 Almanza had a history of criminal activity.
 In 2008, just days after his 17th birthday, Westminster police arrested Almanza on felony charges of assault with a deadly weapon, attempted assault with a deadly weapon, illegal discharge of a firearm, possession of a handgun by a juvenile and other counts, court records show.